usrme/website/src/pages/about/about.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-pubDate: 2024-03-18
+pubDate: 2024-06-21
 title: About Me
 ---
 ## Introduction

-I am a 32-year-old guy who hails from Estonia and currently works in RangeForce as a DevSecOps engineer for the Infrastructure team.
-My day-to-day revolves around developing and maintaining a physical and cloud-based infrastructure (Azure and Google Cloud Platform), and writing software in Go and Python.
+I am a 32-year-old guy who hails from Estonia and currently works in XYB as a Cloud DevOps engineer for the Infrastructure team.
+My day-to-day revolves around developing a rock-solid CI/CD system on top of GitHub and Kubernetes, and creating a cloud-native infrastructure in AWS to provide a stellar banking platform for clients.

 ## Contacts